Psaltery: Medieval and Renaissance psalteries

-Shapes included "triangular, trapezoidal, semitrapezoidal, wing shaped, or harp shaped".
+Shapes included "triangular (rotte), trapezoidal, semitrapezoidal, wing shaped, or harp shaped".
 The psalterion decacordum was shaped like a square and had ten strings strung vertically.
 Stings could run in courses, as viewed in the middle-ages artwork.

 Modern psaltery

 While psalteries had largely died out in Europe by the 19th century, the salterio remained common in Mexico well into the twentieth century and is still played in some regional styles.

-The hammered dulcimer and related instruments such as the santur, cimbalom, yangqin, and khim, appear very similar to psalteries and it is often hard to tell which one historical images represent.
+The hammered dulcimer and related instruments, such as the santur, cimbalom, yangqin, and khim, appear very similar to psalteries, and it is often hard to tell which one historical images represent.
 They differ in that the player strikes the strings with small hammers rather than plucking them.
 As a result, they have much higher string tension and heavier frames.

 In the 19th century, several related zithers came into use, notably the guitar zither and the autoharp.
 In the 20th century, the bowed psaltery came into wide use.
 It is set up in a triangular format so that the end portion of each string can be bowed.